 The Internal Revenue Service (IRS) treats silent partners like any other business partner.
 This means that you will have to pay taxes on your share of the profits earned by the limited liability company.

 Although you won't be involved in day-to-day operations, you will need a detailed breakdown of how much money is being made and what percentage of the company you own to determine how much of that income needs to be reported.

 If you are a silent partner, it is important that your identity be kept secret at all times.
 If you're discovered, the LLC may have to pay punitive damages to anyone who has an issue with your involvement.

-Yes.
-Your ownership is equal to the other partners, and you will receive a share of the profits or losses at the end of each year.
+Yes, silent partners have ownership.
+Their ownership is equal to the other partners, and they will receive a share of the profits or losses at the end of each year.

-Silent partners are most commonly found in smaller business entities where the owner does not need any help running the business.
+Silent partners are most commonly found in smaller business entities, LLCs, and partnerships where the owner does not need any help running the business entity but seeks capitalization.

 How Much Money Do You Need to Be a Silent Partner?

 A silent partnership is one of the important ways to raise funds for your business start-up without giving away any control.
-Although it is legal to be a silent partner, this type of partnership is not for everyone.
+Although it is legal to be one, this type of limited partnership is not for everyone.